Vidhanpandey/BookClubHaven__S_W/README.md

 License
 This project is free to use and modify for educational or non-commercial purposes.
 Attribution to the original creator is appreciated.

-This README provides clear and concise information about the project, its purpose, and how to run it.
-It also highlights future enhancements and credits for external resources.
-You can tailor it further based on your specific requirements.